-The Tree of LifeMalick’s personal version of cinéma pur or a city symphony, a genre of film characterized by an emphasis on environment, light, abstract composition, camera movement and soundtrack, and the complete exclusion of characters, name-brand stars, and narrative.
-Malick’s vision includes everything, includes big stars speaking lines, but Malick takes a minimalist approach to character, allowing a tragic event, the fragments of their thoughts, the delineation of time passing, and the contemplation of how the viewer would react in the same situation, to suggest a story, rather than declare it explicitly through exposition.
-Like 2001: A Space Odyssey, it’s perhaps only through a viewer’s personal reflection on the choices of edits and elided shots of unexplained visuals that meaning forms.
-Characters stare off into space, hunted by an always drifting camera capturing Tarkovsky-like long takes.
-Through various clues provided via voiceover we wonder about a parent’s fears or grief, about a boy’s impressions of his parental role models, about the parents as representations of Grace and Nature, about the evolution of Earth and the Afterlife.
-It leads to an experience that might conventionally be described as pretentious, but only to the same degree that poetry is pretentious, which is to say this film is poetic, tonal, monumental, gorgeous, heartbreaking, and overwhelming.
+The Tree of LifeThis is Terence Malick’s most refined version of what has become a career-long experiment in his own brand of cinema.
+Most of his work shares commonalities with the cinéma pur movement and with city symphonies, genres characterized by a concentration on environment, light, abstract composition, camera movement and soundtrack over characters, name-brand stars, and narrative.
+Malick’s vision includes everything, of course.
+Jessica Chastain and Brad Pitt speak lines of dialogue.
+But Malick takes a minimalist approach to capturing their characters, allowing a tragic event, the voiceover fragments of their thoughts, subtle delineations of time passing, and the audience’s intense participation through a kind of abstracted compassion, to suggest a story rather than declare it explicitly with exposition.
+Like 2001: A Space Odyssey, it’s perhaps only through a viewer’s personal reflection on the choices of edits, and the elided shots of unexplained visuals, that meaning forms.
+Characters stare off into space, presumably either haunted or comforted by their memories, and are perpetually hunted in Tarkovsky-like long takes by an always drifting camera.
+Various clues provided via those voiceovers lead us to wonder about a parent’s fears or grief, about a boy’s impressions of his parental role models, about the parents as representations of Grace and Nature, about the evolution of Earth and the Afterlife.
+The Tree of Life might conventionally be described as pretentious, but only to the same degree that poetry is pretentious, which is to say it is poetic, tonal, monumental, gorgeous, heartbreaking, and overwhelming.
 The lightest touch is taken to the history of the universe, filtered through a few years in the lives of a simple suburban Texan family.
-Somewhere in there a dinosaur chooses not to kill, and another admires a sunrise, and it means either nothing or everything to that family.More: Getting to The Root of the New Tree of Life, The Tree of Life: Let the Wind Speak, Traveling Across the Eons in The Tree of Life, and perhaps compare the Mother’s possible thought process to this quote from Eliza’s father in My Fair Lady:
+Somewhere in there a dinosaur chooses not to kill, and another admires a sunrise, and it means either nothing or everything to that family, depending on your point of view.More: Getting to The Root of the New Tree of Life, The Tree of Life: Let the Wind Speak, Traveling Across the Eons in The Tree of Life

 Alfred P. Doolittle: What’s half a crown after all I’ve give her?